Erasmus outside Europe

 - 2018: Department of Planning.

-- 2019: Department of Architecture, Design and Media Technology (several researchers and research groups), and Department of Planning.
+- 2019: Department of Architecture, Design and Media Technology (several lecturers and academic areas), and Department of Planning.

-- 2020: Department of Architecture, Design, and Media Technology (several researchers and research groups) and Department of Energy Technology (several researchers and research groups).
+- 2020: Department of Architecture, Design, and Media Technology (several lecturers and academic areas) and Department of Energy Technology (several lecturers and academic areas).

 - 2021: No EU call for applications